Crack Is Wack: Analysis

-Crack Is Wack combines the striking, cartoon-like designs of graffiti and pop art, which reflects Haring's lifelong admiration of individuals like a producer and animator Walt Disney and leading pop artist Andy Warhol and the ways in which they influenced his work.
-Haring's unique style is evident in the mural developed first in his earliest drawings on expired advertisement panels throughout the New York City Subway system upon which he drew bold yet simplistic images with white chalk.
+Crack Is Wack combines the striking, cartoon-like designs of graffiti and pop art, which reflects Haring's lifelong admiration of individuals like producer and animator Walt Disney and leading pop artist Andy Warhol and the ways in which they influenced his work.
+Haring's unique style developed first in his earliest drawings on expired advertisement panels throughout the New York City Subway system upon which he drew bold yet simplistic images with white chalk.
 The distinct lines and dynamic poses of the figures in these subway drawings mirror the figures present in Crack Is Wack and thus have become symbolic of Haring's work and have largely contributed to his status as an internationally recognized artist.

-In a 2002 interview with Diane Sawyer, American Grammy winning singer Whitney Houston recited the phrase when discussing her problems with addiction.
-Being a pop icon of such stature, Houston reciting the line sparked quite a controversy.
-It's still heavily associated with her today being used in cartoons, memes and parodies.

 Scholarly responses

 Although the current and original versions of Crack Is Wack differ, they both express Haring's unique cartoonist style and the same anti-crack message.
 Upon a vibrant orange background, the mural includes a conglomeration of human and monster-like figures outlined by thick black lines that surround the phrase 'crack is wack' in bold letters.
 Art history professor Natalie E. Phillips argues that Haring achieves a direct and straightforward means of expression by utilizing this simple imagery and basic forms in Crack Is Wack and his other artwork.
 She further suggests that the mural's location along a busy, public parkway engages a variety of passersby with diverse backgrounds.
 Author and art critic Bruce D. Kurtz expands upon this point by suggesting that the intentional lack of gender, race, and age in Haring's figures gives his artwork a sense of accessibility to all people.
 (Note: As cited by Phillips 2007.)
 Crack Is Wack ultimately conveys an important message against crack cocaine to a variety of viewers while simultaneously showcasing Haring's notable artistic ability.